Anagach Woods Trust represents the people of Grantown-on-Spey and surrounding area and cares for this community owned woodland.

 Administrative SupportThe Trust’s Administrative Support is provided by Jane Candlish

 Jane owns and runs the Spey Bank Studio in Grantown High Street, with her partner, Angus Grant.
-She also works for Grantown Business Association and the Cairngorms Trust.
 She is a shorthand writer and honed those skills as a reporter for the Strathy and Press and Journal, covering news across the Highlands and Islands for more than 13 years.

 Jane and her family love walking in Anagach Woods, looking for beasties.
-Their best find is a tailess lizard.
+Their best find is a tail-less lizard.

 If you need to contact the Trust then Jane is the best first point of contact – you can reach her at anagachwoods@hotmail.co.uk